Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Safety:

 First, You need to check that your device can operate safely with a sub-ohm coil.
 Every e-cigarette battery is designed to handle a specific amount of electrical current.
-When you play with the resistance of your coil, the electrical current within your e-cigarette changes, so you have to be 100% sure that your battery can handle this change.
+When you play with the resistance of your coil, the electrical current within your e-cigarette changes.
+You have to be 100% sure that your battery can handle this change.

-Most sub-ohm vapers own a regulated box mod, which has a built-in safety chip that literally stops your vape pen from working if the coil’s resistance risks pushing your e-cigarette’s battery beyond its safe limits.
+Most sub-ohm vapers use a regulated box mod with a built-in safety chip.
+These chips literally stop your vape from working if the coil’s resistance risks pushing your e-cigarette’s battery beyond its safe limits.
 As an added precaution, we advise all of our customers to get to grips with Ohm’s Law.
 Ohm’s Law is a basic formula that lets you figure out what will happen to the voltage, resistance and current within your battery when you install a Sub-Ohm coil.
 We have the Ohm’s Law conversion tables here if you need them

 Compatibility: